 Other Effects of the Steel Tariffs

-When it comes to our steel buildings, the tariffs have increased prices for materials delivered.
+When it comes to our steel buildings, the tariffs increased prices for materials delivered.
 For example, a 40×60 steel building before the implementation of the tariffs was almost always under $25,000.
-As the tariff value is passed down stream, those materials increased to around $30,000.
+As the tariff value was passed down stream, those materials increased to around $30,000.
 Today, this 2,400 square foot building has increased in price again due to the volatility of steel prices.